PatrickIsNotADog/patrickisnotadog.github.io/_posts/2017-01-21-bash-scripting-horror.md

 ![Coding Horror](../img/coding-horror.png)

-Developing the script in a monolithic way and then running it modularly was clearly a big mistake, that lead to unitialized variables, that when used in an equivalently wrong command, executed
+Developing the script in a monolithic way and then running it modularly was clearly a big mistake, that lead to uninitialized variables, that when used in an equivalently wrong command, executed

     rm -rf /